-Symptoms for ER-positive breast cancer are similar to any type of breast cancer.
-The most common symptom of breast cancer, including ER-positive breast cancer, is a lump.
+The symptoms of ER-positive breast cancer are similar to those of many other types of breast cancer.
+The most common symptom is a lump.

 - skin irritation or dimpling